opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 1. As a user, archived reports should not be visible by default (the default filter should exclude archived reports) (p2)

-#### Report configurations
+#### Report definitions
-1. As a user, I should see Name, Type, Owner, Source, Last updated, Details, Status (active/disabled) on the `Report configurations` list.
+1. As a user, I should see Name, Type, Owner, Source, Last updated, Details, Status (active/disabled) on the `Report definitions` list.
-1. As a user, I should be able to view, edit and delete a report configuration.
+1. As a user, I should be able to view, edit and delete a report definition.
-1. As a user, I should be able to enable/disable a report configuration
+1. As a user, I should be able to enable/disable a report definition

 ### Create, View, Edit
-#### Create report configuration
+#### Create report definition
 ##### Report settings
 1. As a user, I should be able to set the report name.
 1. As a user, I should be able to set an optional report descritption.